Philipeace/cloudsolutions/README.md

 # About this Project
-This project contains an application to store the contents of .txt-files from the [Cosmas2 database of german language][1] in a snowflake database and return the contents as .csv-files.
+This project contains an application to store the contents of .txt-files from searches on the [Cosmas2 database of german language][1] in a snowflake database and return the extracted contents as .csv-files.
 Said application is implemented with flask and served with gunicorn.
 Depending on the deployment model gunicorn might be served with NginX.
 The project includes 3 different ways of deployment, described more in depth in their folders.

 The following tools/frameworks/cloud-providers have been used to create/automate this process: